aws/aws-fpga/hdk/docs/AWS Shell Interface Spec.md

 CL/Shell Interfaces (AXI-4)
 ---------------------------

-All interfaces except the inter-FPGA links use the AXI-4 protocol.
+All interfaces except the inter-FPGA links uses the AXI-4 protocol.
 The AXI-4 interfaces in the Shell have the following restrictions:

 -   AxSIZE – All transfers must be the entire width of the bus.
 While byte-enables bitmap are supported, it must adhere to the interface protocol (i.e. PCIe contiguous byte enables on all transfers larger than 64-bits)

 -   AxBURST – Only INCR burst is supported.